jeminsong/jeminsong.github.io/index.md

   Lab 1, marked the beginning of my journey.
 Its simpleness motivated me to always read the instructions.
 Additionally, I learned how to code for the first time by          printing.

 * Lab 02 Part-2
   This lab was a blast!
-I transformed my childhood game into a computer vesrion, mastering message printing and storage.
+I transformed my childhood game into a computer vesrion, mastering message printing and storing.

 * Lab 07 Part-2
   This was my favorite lab, because I learned how to play blackjack and code the game.
 I managed to master if statements and variable declaration.